javadalmasi/Backend/README.md

 This version includes enhanced proxy capabilities that automatically fetch, rotate, and load balance SOCKS5 proxies from subscription URLs.

-The proxy functionality is **enabled by default** and runs on port 1080 alongside the main application.
+The proxy functionality is provided as a separate service that runs alongside the main application, similar to how PostgreSQL is set up.

 See [README-PROXY.md](README-PROXY.md) for details on how the dynamic proxy functionality works.